tangdaoyuan/vscode-mcd-helper/README.md

 - [x] Generate links to MCD in different environments
 - [x] scan branch by git extension from workspace
 - [x] support for custom environments
-- [ ] support to display command in the Tree view
+- [x] support to display command in the Tree view
+- [ ] configuration for production